Fast methods to compute the Riemann zeta function: The idea of the algorithm to compute cubic exponential sums with a small cubic coefficient

-that contain a saddle-point, where a term is said to contain a saddle-point if the exponent $f'(x)-m$ vanishes for some $0\le x\le K$ (intuitively, the integral accumulates mass in a neighborhood of the saddle-point).
+As explained in~\cite{Hi}, the sum on the r.h.s. of (\ref{eq:vanbook1}) arises from the integrals in (\ref{eq:poisson}) that contain a saddle-point, where an integral is said to contain a saddle-point if the exponent $f'(x)-m$ vanishes for some $0\le x\le K$ (intuitively, the integral accumulates mass in a neighborhood of the saddle-point).

-The relation (\ref{eq:vanbook1}) has several interesting features.
-First, the new sum there, the sum on the right side, is still a quadratic sum.
-This is a consequence of the well-known self-similarity property of the Gaussian $\exp(-x^2)$.
+As discussed in~\cite{Hi}, the relation (\ref{eq:vanbook1}) has several interesting features.
+For example, the new sum there (on the r.h.s.) is still a quadratic sum.
+This is essentially a consequence of the self-similarity of the Gaussian $e^{-x^2}$.
 Also, although we started with a sum of length $K+1$ terms, the new sum has $\le 2bK$ terms.
-Since by the periodicity of the complex exponential, and conjugation if necessary, we can always normalize $b$ so that $b\in [0,1/4]$, we can ensure the new sum has length $\le K/2$ terms, which is at most half the length of the original sum.
-Moreover, the remainder term $\mathcal{R}_1:=\mathcal{R}_1(a,b,K)$, which corresponds to terms in the Poisson summation formula with no saddle-points, has a fairly elementary structure, and, as proved in~\cite{HI}, it can be computed to within $\pm\, \epsilon$ using $O(\log^{\tilde{\kappa}_1}(K/\epsilon))$ operations on numbers of $O(\log^2(K/\epsilon))$ bits, where $\tilde{\kappa}_1$ is some absolute constant.
-The bulk of the effort in computing $\mathcal{R}_1$ is exerted on a particularly simple type of an incomplete Gamma function:
+In particular, since we can always normalize $b$ so that $b\in [0,1/4]$ (see \cite{Hi}), then we can ensure the new sum has length $\le K/2$ terms, which is at most half the length of the original sum.